 Mental exam

-In order to assess your intelligence, the doctor will do a mental status exam.
+To assess your intelligence, the doctor will do a mental status exam.
 This mental exam examines your:

 Drug and alcohol screening